-MI's Guitar Craft program offers comprehensive training in the design, construction and maintenance of electric and acoustic guitars.
+MI’s Guitar Craft program offers comprehensive training in guitar design, construction and maintenance of both electric and acoustic guitars.
 In keeping with MI’s total-immersion approach to education, your classroom is a fully-equipped instrument manufacturing facility.
 As a final project, you design and build your own instrument, learning through direct experience under the guidance of first-rank professionals how to analyze and solve the problems encountered by working luthiers.
 Whether your goal is to work for a guitar manufacturer, design and build your own instruments, or work as a guitar tech, a Guitar Craft education provides the foundation for success.

 Learn from Experienced Professional Luthiers

 Guitar Craft instructors bring decades of experience in manufacturing, custom shop operation and instrument repair directly into the classroom.

 Design and build your personal guitar or bass from scratch (no prefab bodies or kits) using the same methods and equipment used by custom builders and manufacturers, from hand tools to a top-of-the-line Computer Numeric Control lathe.
 Weekly private lessons by expert MI guitar instructors will take your own playing to a new level.